 \section{Concluding Remarks}

 In this work, we go over the past and present of the enduring term of Language Model(s), based on an original dataset from the latest major conferences.
-We sort out the subtle, continuous shifts in the practical meaning of LMs, and witness how the retrofits eventually accumulate to a brand new \textit{Ship of Language Models}.
-We checked up the accelerated transmutation of our use of the term beyond the ``routine updates'' of the Ship, whereas actual referents did not sync with the pace.
+We sort out the subtle, continuous shifts in the practical meaning of LMs, and witness how the retrofits eventually accumulate to a brand new \textit{Ship of Language Models} and the nuances in the actual referents.
 We quantify and visualize the drastic change in the planks and timber, emphasizing the shortened period of reconstruction and the presence of dominant components.
-Finally, we highlight the snowballing context difference between the LM-centered research and the more peripheral applications and its consequences.
+Finally, we highlight the snowballing context difference between the LM-centered research and the more peripheral applications and the consequences of that.

-Our work seeks to delineate the shape of the drifting concepts in the tide of time; yet, snapshots at the galas still do not seem to catch up with the differentials as much originally as a decade's but now within months or weeks.
-We have in fact seen more interesting signs, standing at another epochal crossroads of the ChatGPT era: the unprecedented dissimilarity of compositions, or on the other hand, a more diverse, multipolar representation in model choices, to name a few.
-Perhaps, what is crafted from our hand signals the Age of Sail that we are yet to know -- where it'd be too much for an epic Argo from the fanta-seas to explore.
+Approaching the most recent epochal crossroads where revolutionary shifts can happen within months or weeks, we have in fact seen more interesting signs: the unprecedented dissimilarity of compositions, or on the other hand, a more diverse, multipolar representation in model choices, to name a few.
+Perhaps what is crafted from our hands has even brought up throught the Age of Sail, where a now steam-engined Argo is ready to set sail towards the exciting yet mysterious fanta-seas.